Mayo Clinic vascular surgeons use advanced technology to perform complex stenting procedures.

 When you seek care at the vascular centers, everyone on the team is focused on you.
 This helps ensure better outcomes.

-The doctors, surgeons and interventional radiologists of the vascular centers on Mayo Clinic's campuses in Arizona, Florida and Minnesota provide comprehensive and individualized care to adults and children.
+The doctors, surgeons and interventional radiologists at the vascular centers on Mayo Clinic's campuses in Arizona, Florida and Minnesota provide comprehensive and individualized care to adults and children.
 Services for children are available at Mayo Clinic in Rochester, Minnesota, through the Gonda Vascular Center and the Children's Center.
-In addition, Mayo Clinic Health System locations serve more than 60 communities in Iowa, Wisconsin and Minnesota.
-These sites bring Mayo Clinic vascular disease expertise to their local communities.
-Your vascular center care team offers resources that can complement the treatment you receive from your local doctor.

 Advanced diagnosis and treatment

-After you undergo advanced, noninvasive diagnostic imaging, your doctors work together to ensure you get the right diagnosis.
+After you undergo advanced, noninvasive diagnostic imaging, your health care team works together to ensure you get the right diagnosis.

 Successful treatment starts with an accurate diagnosis.
 The vascular centers' radiology specialists produce and interpret accurate, high-quality images of the vascular system.
 You may undergo several tests so that your doctors can identify exactly what's causing your signs and symptoms.

 Access to the latest innovative technologies makes all the difference in getting the diagnosis right the first time.
-The vascular centers use advanced imaging methods, including heart ultrasound (echocardiogram), intravascular ultrasound, magnetic resonance angiography, computerized tomography angiography, cerebral arteriography, electromyography, and arterial and venous ultrasound.
+The vascular centers use genetic testing and advanced imaging methods, including heart ultrasound (echocardiogram), intravascular ultrasound, magnetic resonance angiography, computerized tomography angiography, cerebral arteriography, electromyography, and arterial and venous ultrasound.

-After you undergo evaluation and diagnostic tests, your doctors talk with you about your results and your treatment options.
-Together, you develop a treatment plan tailored to your situation.
+Your doctors will talk with you about your results and treatment options and develop a treatment plan personalized for you.
 For some people, the best approach is traditional (open) surgery.
 For others, it may be one of the minimally invasive procedures developed at Mayo Clinic, which studies have shown produce excellent outcomes and rapid recovery.
-The endovascular and vascular surgical teams use advanced techniques for balloon angioplasty and stenting, blood clot removal and bypass surgery.
+The endovascular and vascular surgical teams use advanced techniques for balloon angioplasty and stenting, blood clot removal, and bypass surgery.